 CURRENT AND NEW MEMBERS WELCOME!

-Our informal COFFEE meetings are held on each preceding Saturday at 2pm at Nourishing the Soul Café.
+Our informal COFFEE meetings are held on each preceding Saturday at 1.00pm at Lily Paris.

 EVERYONE is welcome to our coffee meetings to find out what we’re doing, and to suggest what we could be doing.